Creating Your Own Utopia: A Personal and Professional Development Workshop

 NMAAHC, From Local to “Glocal” an International Collaboration Professional Development Workshop

-The International Council of Museums (ICOM) and the Office of Strategic Partnerships at the National Museum of African American History and Culture (NMAAHC) have joined forces to develop a training workshop aimed at increasing institutional capacity to develop international partnerships and projects.
-The weeklong training will host museum professionals based in the US and Africa and will help participants discover new ways of working across cultures and borders for the benefit of all.
+The International Council of Museums (ICOM) and the Office of Strategic Partnerships at the National Museum of African American History and Culture (NMAAHC) joined forces to develop a training workshop aimed at increasing institutional capacity to develop international partnerships and projects.
+The weeklong training hosted museum professionals based in the U.S. and Africa and helped participants discover new ways of working across cultures and borders for the benefit of all.

-To Live Without Harm: Women and Environmental Justice in Greater Washington
+To Live and Breathe: Women and Environmental Justice in Greater Washington

-Through art, photographs and personal belongings of women on the frontlines, the Anacostia Community Museum exhibition highlights the efforts of local activists to ensure that all communities are safe and healthy.
-Putting their insistence on access to clean air, water and land into historical and national context, the exhibition showcases the powerful legacy of women’s environmental justice work in Washington, D.C., and beyond.
+Through art, photographs, and personal belongings of women on the frontlines, the Anacostia Community Museum exhibition highlighted the efforts of local activists to ensure that all communities are safe and healthy.
+Putting their insistence on access to clean air, water, and land into historical and national context, the exhibition showcased the powerful legacy of women’s environmental justice work in Washington, D.C., and beyond.

 Museum Association of the Caribbean conference, Advancing Indigenous Histories and Current Realities Panel Discussion